-The data used in this study is data collected in 2021-2023, so that the research data is panel data.[14].
-The data in this study were taken from Refinif.com, namely the ESG Score, ROI, WCTA, Debt Ratio, and Market Capitalization.
-The companies from 5 countries, namely Indonesia, Malaysia, Singapore, Thailand, and the Philippines.
+The data used in this study is data collected in a certain period at the same time, so that the research data is cross-section data.[14].
+The data in this study were taken from Refinif.com, namely the ESG Score, ROI, WCTA, Debt Ratio, and Market Capitalization values of non-ESG rating companies from 6 countries, namely Indonesia, Malaysia, Singapore, Thailand, the Philippines, and Vietnam.
 The number of observations used in this study was 213 companies.
 The sampling technique used Purposive Sampling, with the following sampling criteria: (1) Public companies in ASEAN countries that conduct ESG ratings: 699 companies, (2) non-financial companies: 435 companies, (3) non-financial companies with complete ESG and Market Capitalization data: 317 companies, (4) Data without Outliers: 213 companies.